cylc/cylc-doc/src/suite-design-guide/general-principles.rst

 that attempt do everything out of the box but are hard to maintain and modify.

-Note that use of Jinja2 loops for generating tasks is now deprecated in favour of built-in parameterized tasks - see :ref:`Parameterized Tasks Label`.
+Note that use of Jinja2 loops for generating tasks is now deprecated in favour of built-in parameterized tasks - see :ref:`User Guide Param`.

 Shared Configuration